djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 ### **Building Tips**

 An updated BOM is available at https://docs.google.com/spreadsheets/d/1wBH6rk6youMYVbVZ4vIVZXSmrotHBEZvTTkY6PEE75M/edit?usp=sharing  The one in the manual is missing some components and has the incorrect value for the video crystal.
+13.9776 mHz crystals are pretty much unobtanium these days, but 13.97734 MHz ones are still availbe in two different flavors on [LCSC](https://www.lcsc.com/products/Crystals_537.html).
+Otherwise a 14 MHz version is a better choice than the stock 14.31818 MHz value.

 Most of the capacitors have a 6.35mm lead spacing, 3D printable lead forming tools are available in the **tools** directory of this repo for modifying the more standard (these days) 5.08mm spacing of generic MLCC caps.
 There is also a bender for the axial tantalums.